Suicide Prevention Day: Commitment and Action

-Australian Statistics on Suicide rate
+Australian Statistics on the Suicide rate

 Suicide, as believed by most, is preventable.
 Take for example Lifeline.
-Lifeline is one of Australia’s largest suicide prevention service provider.
+Lifeline is one of Australia’s largest suicide prevention service providers.
 They share statistics on their website.
 According to their website, in a given year, there are at least 1 million Australians who reach out to their service for support.
 Furthermore, they share the following:

 - Each day, 8 Australians take their own lives.
 This doubles the status of road/traffic-related accidents.

-- Males are the most prone to suicide, totalling to roughly 75% of the total suicides in Australia.
+- Males are the most prone to suicide, totalling roughly 75% of the total suicides in Australia.

 - Yearly, over 65,000 Australians attempt to take their own life.